zhoubolei/places_devkit/README.md

-# Places365 Development Kit
+# Places365 Data Development Kit

 ## Introduction

-This is the documentation of the Places365 challenge 2016 development kit.
+This is the documentation of the Places365 data development kit.
+If you want the Places-CNN models instead of the training data, please refer to the [Places365-models](https://github.com/CSAILVision/places365).

 Table of contents:
-- Overview of challenge dataset
+- Overview of Places Database
-- Challenge details
+- Image data details for Places365-Standard and Places365-Challenge
     1. Image list and annotations
     2. Submission format
     3. Evaluation routines
+- Overview of the Places-extra69 data

 Please contact Bolei Zhou (bzhou@csail.mit.edu) for questions, comments, or bug reports.

+## Downloads

-**Note: Please first download the image list and annotations for [Places365-Standard](http://data.csail.mit.edu/places/places365/filelist_places365-standard.tar) and the image list and annotations for [Place365-Challenge](http://data.csail.mit.edu/places/places365/filelist_places365-challenge.tar), and decompress the files in the data folder.**
+* First download the image list and annotations for [Places365-Standard](http://data.csail.mit.edu/places/places365/filelist_places365-standard.tar) and the image list and annotations for [Place365-Challenge](http://data.csail.mit.edu/places/places365/filelist_places365-challenge.tar), and decompress the files in the data folder.
+This file only contains image list, without actual images.

+* Download the corresponding compressed image files at [here](http://places2.csail.mit.edu/download.html).
+This file contains the actual images of Places database.

 ##  Overview of Places365-Standard Data

+The category list of the Places365 is at [categories_places365.txt](categories_places365.txt).
 There are three types of image data for Places365-Standard: training data from Places365-Standard (TRAINING), validation data (VALIDATION), and test data (TEST).
 There is no overlap in the three sources of data: TRAINING, VALIDATION, and TEST.
 All three sets of data contain images of 365 categories of scenes.

                  Number of images